Flotchet/Wikipedia_Scraper/README.md

 ## What it does

-Get all the leaders from a series of countries from https://country-leaders.onrender.com and get a informations about them, scrape some data from wikipedia and store them in a json file with this structure:
+Get all the leaders from a series of countries from https://country-leaders.onrender.com and get a set of informations about each of them, scrape some data from wikipedia and store them in a json file with this structure:

 Country : list of leaders ->